DrK-Lo/lotterhoslabprotocols/discovery_1-gettingstarted.md

 There is 5GB of memory on each core, with 36 cores/node and 72 cores total across both.
 So it should be possible to submit an array with 140 jobs at a time, each with 2.5 GB memory, but I haven't tried it yet.

+If you are on campus, or offcampus using NU's VPN, you can use this webpage to view resources: https://xdmod.rc.northeastern.edu/

 ## Troubleshooting and trying code
 To develop code and troubleshoot, there is a `debug` partition.
 You can also use the `lotterhos` partition.